South African Class GO 4-8-2+2-8-4: Characteristics

 Like the Classes GM and GMA, the Class GO was a tank-and-tender Garratt.
 As was done with the Class GM and Class GMA, the Class GO carried water only in its front tank, while the rear bunker carried only coal.
 The meagre water supply was augmented by semi-permanently coupling a purpose-built Type X-17 water tender with a capacity of 6815 impgal to the locomotive.
 The Class GO and the first batch of the Class GMA were both equipped with the second version of the Type X-17 water tender which was built in 1953.
 The tenders were numbered for their engines and were painted black with red buffer beams.

 To minimise rail stress, coupled wheel balancing was arranged to limit the hammer blow effect to a maximum of one ton per wheel at 45 mph.
-The end result was a locomotive with a maximum axle load of 13 lt 8 lcwt which could operate on 45 lb/yd rails.
+The result was a locomotive with a maximum axle load of 13 lt 8 lcwt which could operate on 45 lb/yd rails.
 It could negotiate curves of 275 ft radius with a gauge widening of not more than 3/4 in and a superelevation of 4+1/2 in.

 The most obvious visible differences between the Class GMA and Class GO were their coal bunker front ends, with the inverted "L" profile of the Class GMA and the "\" profile of the Class GO, and the longer chimney of the Class GO.
 On both locomotives, the engines for their mechanical stokers were situated in the cutout on the front or cabside ends of their coal bunkers, but on the right or driver's side on the Class GMA and on the left or stoker's side on the Class GO.